From the UCF Library homepage http://library.ucf.edu , click on the Databases button underneath the main search box.

 Note: As with all of the other methods, make sure to scan the article record and read the abstract to make sure that you are dealing with a primary research study and not an unwanted article type like a systematic review or an educational/informational article.

-3. In which year, volume, and issue of the Rehabilitation Nursing is this article found?
+3. In which year, volume, and issue of the Clinical Journal of Oncology Nursing is this article found?

 Click on the Full Text button on the left hand side to see if the full text is available in another database.

 4. Which of the following is one of the databases provides the full text for this article?

 Remember: Sometimes when you click on a database listed in SFX (Get Full Text) to retrieve a full-text article, it doesn’t work.
 If this happens, go to the UCF Libraries homepage and select Online Journals.
 Then search for the journal title (i.e. - Clinical Journal of Oncology Nursing) and try the different options listed under Full Text Sources to find a database with the full text.
 You may have to browse by year, volume, issue, and page numbers to locate the specific article.
 If that doesn't work or if you get stuck, please contact me or the Ask-A-Librarian service for further assistance.